Sonnet 247

 Sonnet 245

-From off a craggy cliff where I stood sure,
+From off a craggy cliff where I stood sure;

 On humbled breath I hummed a reverent psalm,

-Ominous greys soon bowed to colors bright.
+As ominous grey bowed low to colors bright.

-And from that pit, triumphant we ascend.
+And from that pit, triumphant our ascent.

-Unlikely victory is by faith begun;
+Unlikely victory is by hope begun—

 Where David chose his five, I chose but one.